Buttons

 classes can be added to the icon where appropriate.

-In cases where a button needs to indicate that an action is occurring (e.g. saving data, processing a payment) while also preventing user interaction, the state class is-active
+In cases where a button needs to indicate that an action is occurring (e.g. saving data, processing a payment) while also preventing user interaction, the state class is-processing

 can be added to a disabled button to maintain full opacity.